VeraKowalczuk/acept/docs/source/installation.rst

 .. seealso::
       There is a guide on git submodules `here <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_.
+      It explains how to add a git submodule to your project and how to use it.

 This allows to use the folder structure expected by acept and use it from other packages.
 Then follow these steps for installing the project as a editable package: